kdberends/coral/README.rst

 What's the catch?
 --------------------------------------------------------------------------------
 ``coral`` provides an approximation of Monte Carlo results and is not a universal method.
 However, for some applications the approximation can be more than adequate (and better than no uncertainty quantification).
 The greatest catch is that you always need at least two models and that Monte Carlo simulation has to be done with one of them.
 This might sound like no improvement at all, but can actually lead to significant cost reduction if the 'Monte Carlo' model is smartly chosen.

-To Do: add examples
+See [#r1]_ for the methodological background.
+One of the examples of [#r1]_ is implemented in a jupyter notebook (see docs).

 What's in a name